SEKOIA-IO/documentation/docs/integration/categories/email/mimecast_email_security.md

     - The Mimecast administrator must be assigned a Role with the following criteria.
         - Read and Edit API Application Permissions under the Service Menu.
         - Security Permissions setting must permit the Management of Application Roles.
-    - The generated API key must be a Mimecast Administrator with at least the Security Events and Data Retrieval | Threat and Security Events (SIEM)| Read permission.
+    - The generated API key must be a Mimecast Administrator with at least the Security Events and Data Retrieval | Threat and Security Events (SIEM) and Threat and security statistics | Read permission.

 ### Transport Protocol/Method